Sen. Ken Paxton District 8 (R-McKinney)

 - Lawyer, Business Owner

 - B.A., Baylor University; M.B.A., Baylor University; J.D., University of Virginia

 Sources of Income

-Paxton is a partner at Pittenger, Paxton, Nuspl & Crumley, where he specializes in estate planning, probate, real estate and general business matters.
-He also owns and operates a title company in McKinney.
+Paxton, who was elected attorney general in 2014, has been a partner at Pittenger, Paxton, Nuspl & Crumley, where he specialized in estate planning, probate, real estate and general business matters.
+He has also owned and operated a title company in McKinney.

 Paxton owns two businesses in Dallas: Bonus Building Care and Realty America Group Investments.
 He also owns Premiere Vertical Properties, a cell tower in McKinney.

 According to a 2008 Associated Press report, Paxton had early investments in WatchGuard, a digital technology company founded in 2002 that was able to flourish nationally after a boost from a 2006 Texas Department of Public Safety contract worth $10 million to outfit all state trooper vehicles.
 State Rep. Byron Cook also invested in the company and sat on its board.
 Both lawmakers voted for spending bills that gave state business to the company, and profited when they later sold their shares.
 Paxton did not disclose his ownership in WatchGuard on his 2008 personal financial statement filed with the Texas Ethics Commission, though he had previously disclosed ownership in Enforcement Video LP, the registered company name for WatchGuard Video.
 In an AP interview, Paxton described himself as a minor investor with no influence over the company, and said he didn't even know it had contracts with the state.
 "I don't have time to spend tracking every investment I make," he said.